Lux-AI-Challenge/Lux-Design-S1/kits/cpp/README.md

 lux-ai-2021 main.cpp main.cpp
 ```

 which will compile your C++ normally.
-However, note that your submission must include the transpiled version of the bot.
+However, note that your submission bot **must include the transpiled version of the bot.**

 ## Developing